i5hi/helpers/vault.md

 ```
 Although a convenient start, the developer is now restricted in their ability to share this code.
 Every copy of this code leads to copies of secrets being created across multiple devices.

 This is an example of secret sprawl; a side-effect of uncontrolled management of secrets.
-For any organization dealing with even fairly sensitive data, this slow leak of secrets has long term consequences.
+For any organization dealing with even fairly sensitive data, this slow leak of secrets have a compounding effect.

-Environment variables are usually the next choice.
+Environment variables are usually the next best choice.
 They shift the responsibility of secret mangement from the developer to the system admin.

 ```
 # Pseudo-code
 api_key=process.env.API_KEY;
 ```

-Although the code can now be shared more freely, management of secrets is still difficult for the admin; especially once the system gains complexity.
+Although the code can now be more freely shared, management of secrets is still difficult for the admin; especially once the system gains complexity.

-For a start, a system with multiple running services, usually run each service as their own user.

-This means multiple environment files need to be maintained per user.

-Things start to get even more complicated when the services get distributed.

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***

 Vault is essentially an encrypted database, used just for secrets.
 It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.